 Nothing can replace the apprenticeship scheme of learning on the job and attending TAFE one day per week

 Where have all the apprentice chefs gone?
-It appears to me that so few young school leavers these days seek employment as an apprentice in the hospitality industry.
+It appears to me that so few young school leavers these days seek employment as an apprentice or chef jobs in the hospitality industry.
 When I left school in 1980 it was very common to take up a trade course in so many areas and I’m very concerned that we’re losing (or have lost) the respect an apprenticeship used to bring.

 Not everyone is ready for university immediately after leaving school.
 Studying with TAFE is a great way to find your true passion and to learn skills that can lead to fantastic job outcomes.
 But it seems that many parents of school leavers are encouraging their children to go to university.
 Is an apprenticeship now seen as a second class option?